 Easy to install, these bands help to fidget children with self-regulation.
 Just stretch these bands and tie them over the front two legs of a chair.
 You can also use exercise bands!

 These bands are designed to support active sitting in children.
 These chair bands let your child move freely while improving their focus and attention span.
-Using these bands, children with learning or sensory disabilities like autism, ADHD or SPD can improve their learning experiences in classrooms.
+Using these bands, children with learning or sensory disabilities like

 Another sensory chair that can provide support to your child’s core muscles is a bean bag.
 Its allows it to moulds according to your child’s body.
 There are also more structured chair-like bean bags that provide a more ergonomic design and thus, prevent soreness and pain.